xpack/web-jekyll/pages/core/xpm/index.md

 ---
-title: The xPack Package Manager
+title: The xPack Project Manager
 permalink: /xpm/

 summary: A tool to manage dependencies for generic multi-version source and binary packages, inspired by npm.